Björn Wahlroos

-He owns a mansion in Salo in Finland and a second mansion in Nice in France in addition an apartment in Stockholm.
+He owns a mansion in Salo, Finland and a second mansion in Nice, France, in addition to an apartment in Stockholm.
 Wahlroos has also published several books on economics and the Finnish economy.

-His father Bror "Bunta" Wahlroos was chief of staff in the Ministry of Trade and Industry.
-His mother, Marita Wahlroos, is a long-time friend of Martti Ahtisaari, president of Finland (1994–2000) and they both worked in Africa.
+His father, Bror "Buntta" Wahlroos, was chief of staff in the Ministry of Trade and Industry.
+His mother, Marita Wahlroos, was a long-time friend of Martti Ahtisaari, who was a president of Finland (1994–2000) and they both worked in Africa.

 Personal life and family

-Wahlroos' father Bror "Buntta" Wahlroos (1928-2007) was a well-known economist, who worked at the Finnish Ministry of Trade and Industry from the 1960s until his retirement in 1993.
+Born in Helsinki, Wahlroos is a Swedish-speaking Finn.
+Wahlroos' father Bror "Buntta" Wahlroos (1928–2007) was a well-known economist, who worked at the Finnish Ministry of Trade and Industry from the 1960s until his retirement in 1993.
 Bror Wahlroos was the Chief of Staff of the ministry for a total of 23 years.
 Wahlroos' mother, Marita Wahlroos also held a master's degree in economics.
 Marita Wahlroos worked as a teacher at a business school in Helsinki for several years.
 After Marita divorced Bror, she worked in numerous African countries in the developmental aid sector.

-Björn Wahlroos married Saara Wahlroos in 1977.
-They have two children, Nina Wahlroos-Grader (b.
-1977) and Thomas Wahlroos (b.
-1979).
+Wahlroos married Saara Wahlroos in 1977.
+They have two children, Nina Wahlroos-Grader (born 1977) and Thomas Wahlroos (born 1979).
 Wahlroos has transferred sums of his wealth to his children, partially to avoid the Finnish inheritance tax and other taxes.